ga4gh/refget-compliance-suite/docs/GET_sequence_API/success.md

 Circular or Non-circular Sequences
 Query parameters : NA
 Checksum Algorithm : Truncated SHA512
-Request Headers: Accept
+Request Headers : Accept
-**Description** : Complete sequence will be retrieved regardless of the type (circular/non-circular).
+**Description** : Complete sequence will be retrieved regardless of the type (circular or non-circular).
 Checksum algorithm must be supported by the server, otherwise server will result in a `404 Not  Found` error.

 ```
 GET /sequence/959cb1883fc1ca9ae1394ceb475a356ead1ecceff5824ae7/